FFPC Terminator Tournament – Official Rules

 The draft is conducted in the ‘live draft’ room found on the league pages.
 It is strongly recommended that each participant check in a few days before the draft and familiarize themselves with the draft software.
 The draft will be conducted in a serpentine method starting the first round with Team 1, proceeding through Team 12; the second round will start with Team 12 and will proceed through Team 1; the third round will begin with Team 1 and end with Team 12, etc. until all 26 rounds have been completed.
 This will result in a 26 player roster.
 There is no requirement for any team to draft a specific number of players at any specific position; however, there are lineup submission requirements.
 It is the participant’s responsibility to draft the appropriate players in order to fill the necessary positions for the lineup submission requirements.
 Most drafts last approximately 2.5 hours, however, participants should allow for 3 hours or more.

 Each player will receive one & a half minutes (90 seconds) to make a selection.
-Participants should try to make a selection as soon as they are on the clock, as For Players-By Players cannot be held responsible for a sudden loss of internet service.
-If the team manager does not make a selection within the allotted 90 second time frame and does not alert the commissioner to internet or computer problems WITHIN THIS TIMEFRAME, this team will be assigned a player according to the draft software’s auto-pick computer.
+Participants should try to make a selection as soon as they are on the clock, as FFPC, LLC. cannot be held responsible for a sudden loss of internet service.
+If the team manager does not make a selection within the allotted 90 second time frame and does not alert the commissioner to internet or computer problems immediately, this team will be assigned a player according to the draft software’s auto-pick computer.
 This selection may not be changed.
 The draft software will then place this team’s draft on auto-pick.
-The owner may unselect this feature with a simple click of the mouse and continue drafting in the normal manner with a 90 second clock.
-Draft facilitators and FFPC Commissioners have discretion to rule on any discrepancy involving player selection.
+The owner may unselect this feature with a simple click of the mouse and continue drafting in the normal manner with a 90-second clock.
+Draft facilitators and FFPC Commissioners have the discretion to rule on any discrepancy involving player selection.
 All rulings by the FFPC Commissioners are final.

 Online Draft Commissioner